Skip to main content

 Booking Intelligence

 Booking difficulty is rated Hard.
 Cranes is open Tuesday through Saturday for lunch and dinner (11:30 am to 9 pm), and closed Sunday and Monday.
 The omakase format means seat count is limited by design, the OAD recognition in consecutive years has pushed demand up.
 Plan a minimum of three to four weeks ahead for a weekday reservation; weekend availability runs tighter.
-Lunch service exists and is worth considering if flexibility is available, see the FAQ section below for a direct comparison of lunch vs dinner value.
+Lunch service exists and works if flexibility is available, see the FAQ section below for a direct comparison of lunch vs dinner value.

 There is no phone listing in the public record, so reservation platforms are the most reliable route.
 Check the venue website directly for current booking availability.